benschw/benschw.github.io/_drafts/rest-in-go-with-gin.markdown

 	./cmd/server/server --config config.yaml migratedb

 Since this command is separate from running your service, you can use a different config (with different database credentials.)
+Additionally it can perform updates to the table if your todo model expands (just update the `todo` structure.)

 #### Starting The Server